LenaDias/imgd4000-2025/day_3_blueprints.md

 5. Now, back to C++.
 Open your `SphereController.h` header file.
 6. Add a protected, `UPROPERTY`-decorated member that stores the `FireAction` (we'll feed this our `IA_Fire` `Move Action` later.)
-7. Also add another private method:
+7. Also add another public method:
 ```c++
 	void Fire(const FInputActionValue& InputActionValue);
 ```